 According to Glassdoor, the top consideration when a candidate evaluates a job offer is salary and compensation.
 That’s not surprising.
 Although career growth opportunities, work/life balance, location, and company culture are also important, it’s the compensation package that tips the scales.

 Compensation is more than just salary.
 It includes bonuses, incentives and commissions, stock options and indirect compensation like health and life insurance, worker’s compensation, and 401K matching.
 Developing the right mix of components is central to attracting, and keeping, the best employees.

 But establishing an effective compensation strategy is not just a one-person job.
 It requires the input of a cross section of disciplines including: managers, IT personnel, HR staff, and most importantly, an executive sponsor to champion the plan.
 Along with this team, you also need a compensation technology partner that understands your goals and can help you to implement those goals with the most appropriate HR software solution for your organization.

-By taking this team approach, you can help improve your chances for success by:
+By taking this team approach, there are three ways you can help improve your chances for success.

 Competition for talent is fierce, so your total compensation packages must equal your competitors.
 Having market level rates is important not only when hiring new talent, but to retain the high performers already on board.
 If your best people are “window shopping” for a better deal, you want them to discover that your compensation plans are as good as anything they might find elsewhere.

-Most importantly, for this cross-functional compensation team to be successful you need action – put periodic and ongoing meetings on the calendar and make sure to carry them out.
-Once this team has developed a regular cadence, you’ll see that all your compensation strategies – from continuous rewards to drive performance, development of streamlined planning and flexible workflows, and enforcing complex compensation rules to meet compliance standards – will reap the rewards.
+Most importantly, for this cross-functional compensation team to be successful you need action.
+For example, put periodic and ongoing meetings on the calendar and make sure to carry them out.
+Once this team has developed a regular cadence, you’ll see that all your compensation strategies–from continuous rewards to drive performance, development of streamlined planning and flexible workflows, and enforcing complex compensation rules to meet compliance standards–will reap the rewards.